 Darwin's Bark Spider

-Discovered in Madagascar in 2009, the Darwin's bark spider is a orb-weaver spider capable of weaving webs measuring up to 28,000 square centimeters.
+Discovered in Madagascar in 2009, the Darwin's bark spider is an orb-weaver spider capable of weaving webs that measure up to 30 square feet.
 Often, it uses its extraordinary webs to cross rivers, a feat made possible by the fact that its silk is the strongest biological material known to man.
-Inch for inch, Darwin's bark spider silk is ten times tougher than Kevlar, the material used to manufacture military body armor.
-Females of the species can reach 22mm in length, while males only grow to around 6mm.
+Inch for inch, the silk of the Darwin's bark spider is ten times tougher than Kevlar, the material used to manufacture military body armor.
+Females of the species can reach 0.8 inches in length, while males only grow to around 0.2 inches.
 Darwin's bark spiders are not venomous, but those with a fear of walking into spider webs will no doubt feel that they deserve a place on this list.

 Found in warm climates across the globe, golden silk orb-weaver spiders are a common sight in many parts of Africa.
 They are named for their impressive golden webs, which can reach several feet in diameter and often last for several years.
 In fact, the silk is so strong that it can even trap small birds.
 Amazingly, the spiders can also adjust the pigmentation of their silk to make the web more or less visible, according to the species of their intended victim.
 Despite their formidable aptitude for ensnaring smaller prey, golden silk orb-weavers are harmless to humans and pets, although their sheer size (up to four inches in length) makes them an intimidating sight for anyone with a fear of spiders.

 This article was updated by Jessica Macdonald on December 6 2019.